savitaashture/enhancements/enhancements/scope-token-to-repositories-in-same-namespaces.md

 ### Scoping GH token to a list of Repos provided by Repository level configuration

-* Scope token to a list of Repos provided by `repo_list_to_scope_token` spec configuration within the Repository custom resource
+You can use the `Repository` custom resource to scope the generated GitHub token to a list of repositories.
+The repositories can be public or private, but must reside in the same namespace as the repository with which the `Repository` resource is associated.

-* Repos can be private or public
+Set the `repo_list_to_scope_token` spec configuration within the `Repository` custom resource, as in the following example:

   ```
   apiVersion: "pipelinesascode.tekton.dev/v1alpha1"